Florida Center for Regenerative Medicine at Larkin Hospital

-Here at Florida Regenerative Medicine we have experience treating shoulder osteoarthritis using your own bodies Stem Cells and Platelet Rich Plasma.
+Here at Florida Center for Regenerative Medicine we have experience treating shoulder osteoarthritis using your own bodies Stem Cells and Platelet Rich Plasma.
 Via this method the goal is to regenerate the damaged tissue.
 Click the link to learn more about how stem cell therapy for soulder osteoarthritis is a viable non-surgical treatment for this degenerative shoulder condition.

 Stem Cell Therapy for Rotator Cuff Tears